 Influenza can be diagnosed rapidly by a test done in physician offices.
 If the test is positive, it is recommended that persons immediately begin anti-virus treatment.
 Speed is important in this situation since the antiviral medications are most effective if begun within 48 hours of the onset of the illness.
 It would be a good idea to discuss with your physician plans for dealing with influenza before you get sick so that you are prepared.
 If you do become ill, you should contact your doctor immediately about initiating treatment.
 However, it would be wise to contact your physician first, before going to their office, an urgent care facility or emergency room.

 During the flu season, you may want to stay away from crowded public places, such as shopping malls, if you are concerned about exposure.
 Most people can get information from the national media and from their physicians on other ways to prevent exposure, as well as when to use additional precautionary measures.

 What do I do if there is influenza in the schools or at my workplace?

 There is no single recommendation that is applicable to every situation.
-Some medical advisors recommend that unless influenza is in their classroom children with primary immunodeficiency diseases should go to school.
-If there is a known direct contact with secretions from a flu-affected child or adult by the individual with primary immunodeficiency, some medical advisors suggest that the patient should go on Tamiflu once a day for 10 days.
-If the individual with primary immunodeficiency disease develops symptoms of influenza, that person should be treated with Tamiflu twice a day for 5 days.
+Some medical advisors recommend that unless influenza is in their classroom children with PI should go to school.
+If there is a known direct contact with secretions from a flu-affected child or adult by the individual with PI, some medical advisors suggest that the patient should go on Tamiflu once a day for 10 days.
+If the individual with PI develops symptoms of influenza, that person should be treated with Tamiflu twice a day for 5 days.
 Relenza could also be used as the anti-viral treatment.
-The same treatment recommendations should apply to adults with Common Variable Immune Deficiency (CVID) or other primary immunodeficiency diseases.
+The same treatment recommendations should apply to adults with Common Variable Immune Deficiency (CVID) or other types of PI.
 If you have any questions, please contact your specialist.